 Example of 3.5 Mass: In the illustration, the British want to form a "mass" of infantry.
 Only those encased in green (hexes O19, P19, and Q19) qualify to join the mass.
 Units encased in red do NOT qualify to join the mass for these reasons: N18 is dispersed, P18 - even though formed - is a different unit type, and Q18 is spent and therefore not ready.
 Units encased in type, and Q18 is spent and therefore not ready.
 Units encased in type, and Q18 is spent and therefore not ready.
 Units encased in type, and Q18 is spent and therefore not ready.
 Units encased in type, and Q18 is spent and therefore not ready.
 Units encased in type, and Q18 is spent and therefore not ready.
 Units encased in type, and Q18 is spent and therefore not ready.
-Units encased in type, and Q18 is spent and type.
-A specific type, and Q18 is spent and type, and Q18 is spent and type.
-A specific type, and Q18 is spent and type.
-A specific type, and Q18 is spent and type.
-A specific type, and Q18 is spent and type.
-A specific type and type and in yellow could have joined IF they were not "disconnected" from the qualifying mass by intervening red-encased units.
+Units encased in type, and Q18 is spent and therefore not ready.
+Units encased in type, and Q18 is spent and therefore not ready.
+Units encased in type, and Q18 is spent and therefore not ready.

+in yellow could have joined IF they were not "disconnected" from the qualifying mass by intervening red-encased units.
 M19, although of a matching type and formed, cannot join the green-encased mass because the dispersed infantry in N18 "breaks" its link to the mass.
 Similarly, the infantry in R17 cannot join the green-encased mass because its link is broken by the spent infantry in Q18.
 Note that since a mass can only span six hexes one of M19 or R17 would have to be excluded from the green-encased mass even IF they did have valid links to it.